 400 years of Turk occupation is not the only tragedy that Thessaloniki suffered.
 In 1917, a great fire destroyed two thirds of the city leaving more than 70,000 homeless.
 Burning uncontrolled for 32 hours, the fire razed 9,500 houses within a radius of 1km.
 The destruction was so devastating that half the Jewish population abandoned the city.
 Instead of rebuilding the city promptly, the government commissioned the French architect Ernest Hébrard to design a new urban plan to rebuild the destroyed part of the city from scratch and also to make plans for the future expansion of the city.
 The designs of Hébrard are still evident in the city, most notably Aristotelous Square.
 However, some of his most grandiose plans were never completed due to a lack of funds.

 All that and the current financial crisis fail to cripple Thessaloniki.
 It was the start of the weekend.
 There was a fair being held at Aristotelous Square.
-A ship built with a retro design docked at the pier takes you on a cruise to nowhere around the bay.
+A ship which seemed to have sailed in from the past docked at the pier.
+It takes you on a cruise to nowhere around the bay.
 No tickets to buy.
 You just need to pay for a drink onboard.
 In Singapore, this would certainly sound a scam alert.
 But this is Greece and the usual bait and fleece trick is not so common.
 Still, I’m not sure what they do to cheapskates who refuse even to buy a drink on the cruise.

 The city of Thessaloniki was founded in 315 BC by king Cassander of Macedonia.
 Some sources claim that it was named after the half sister of Alexander the Great.
 Others gave a more plausible explanation.
 The Macedonians received help from their allies in Thessaly when they captured the city.
 It was hence named Thessaloniki meaning victory of the the people of Thessaly.
 Then, the Romans came and turned the city into an important port.
 During the Byzantine period, it was the second largest city after Constantinople in the Eastern Roman Empire.
 One of the most prominent Roman structures here is the Arch of Galerius.